 Display in a Shadow Box

 Aside from my bridal bouquet, my husband’s boutonniere was another important keepsake I wanted to treasure.
-I wanted to keep the boutonniere as is so I hung it upside down to dry, and I decided to keep it preserved and protected in a shadow box.

 My florist created the most adorable and elegant boutonniere.
 The dominant floral was the eucalyptus, and she added tiny little ranunculus and spray roses.
 She chose a blueish grey ribbon to match my husband’s grey vest and dark blue suit pants.